What does Clodagh mean?

 Clodagh is an uncommon given name for women and an equally unique last name for both adults and children.
 (2000 U.S. Demographics)

 Displayed below is an analysis of the history of Clodagh and corresponding names.
-Claudia (#724 from current records) is the only other popular variation form of Clodagh appearing in the Top 1000.
-These forms of Clodagh were at the peak of their popularity 74 years ago (usage of 0.43%) and are somewhat less common today (usage 0.14%, ▼67.6%), with the version Claudia becoming less in vogue.
+Claudia (#724 from current records) is the only other popular variation form of Clodagh appearing in the Top 2000.
+These forms of Clodagh were at the peak of their popularity 74 years ago (usage of 0.1%) and are now much less common, with the version Claudia becoming less in vogue.